Writing Your profile for Psychology Today

 It’s important to get this right — but it’s hard.

 Many therapists include a listing on one of the major directory sites (such as TherapyDen, Inclusive Therapists, or Psychology Today) as a key part of their online marketing strategy, because these sites rank highly in search engine results.
-But the actual writing of the profile, it seems, is a universally dreaded task.
+But the actual writing of the profile?
+That’s a universally dreaded task.

 Why is it so tricky to write a therapist profile?